 God is Life itself.
 Without an intimate relationship with Him, our lives are pale shadows of what they could/should be.
 We are filled with frustration, fear, and a sense of unfulfillment.
 In a very real way, we are the 'living dead' outside of Jesus.
 This makes the spiritual form of this enemy by far worse than the end of physical life for it ruins our current lives and is the root cause of the end of our physical life.

-Everyone born on this planet [with 3 exceptions: Adam, Eve, and Jesus] is born spiritually dead.
+Everyone who has lived on this planet [with three exceptions: Adam, Eve, and Jesus] is born spiritually dead.
 We were designed to have intimate fellowship with God and yet when we are born, because of sin, we are born with that vital part of our life non-operational.

 "You were spiritually dead through your sins and failures, all the time that you followed this world's ideas of living, and obeyed the evil ruler of the spiritual realm - who is indeed fully operative today in those who disobey God.
 We all lived like that in the past, and followed the desires and imaginings of our lower nature, being in fact under the wrath of God by nature, like everyone else.
 But even though we were dead in our sins God, who is rich in mercy, because of the great love He had for us, gave us life together with Christ..."
 [Eph.
 2:1-5, Phillips]